The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 The Court of Appeal issued guidelines that amount to the introduction of a formalised procedure of advance sentence indication in R v Goodyear.
-These are now contained in the Consolidated Criminal Practice Directions—consolidated up to amendment No 10, CPD VII Sentencing C: Indications on sentence in force on 13 May 2020.
+These are now contained in the Criminal Practice Directions—consolidated up to amendment No 10, CPD VII Sentencing C: Indications on sentence in force on 13 May 2020.

 Goodyear indications must be conducted in open court—there should be no discussion in the judge's chambers about possible sentences and there should be no indication that a plea could make the difference between a custodial and non-custodial sentence.

 Both parties will be represented and the hearing should be transcribed so there is a record of it.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.